haugene/docker-transmission-openvpn/README.md

 PrivateInternetAccess OpenVPN - Transmission
 ===
+This Docker container lets you run Transmission with WebUI while connecting to PIA VPN for security.
+You can be up and running in no time, please read the instructions below.

 # Building and running the container
 To build this container, clone the repository and cd into it.
 There are a few options on how to configure the container, let's look at the simplest one first.
 In order to connect to PIA VPN you need to put your username and password in the piaconfig/credentials.txt file.